 Buy second-hand or used items – in most cases, there is barely any difference in functionality but there is a huge difference to the waste created and, of course, to the dent in your wallet.
-Amazon has a great collection of certified refurbished products that I’m currently buying my iMac desktop from:
+Amazon has a great collection of certified refurbished electronic products that you can check out.

 Which brings us to a related point –